Life in an orchard by the Indus river.

-Ensconced between the mighty Karakoram and Great Himalayan ranges, Ladakh was once an important trade route between Central Asia and Punjab.
-The area is filled with stunning landscapes and its remote location has ensured a unique cultural community.
-Nurla is within Leh district and is located at a lower altitude than Leh town, making it a good base to acclimatize to this land of high-passes.
+Set amidst the mighty Karakoram and the Great Himalayan ranges, Ladakh was an important trade route between Central Asia and once undivided India.
+Displaying stunning landscapes, its remote location and difficult access has ensured that a unique cultural community sustained and thrived.
+Nurla in Leh district is located at a lower altitude than Leh town, making it a good base to acclimatize when you arrive in this land of high-passes.
 The Apricot Tree is tucked away on the outskirts of Nurla village and is a ninety minute drive from Leh airport.
-Located just off the Leh-Srinagar highway and perched on a cliff overlooking the Indus river, the hotel offers sounds and views of the river, the wonderful mountain air and is set amidst apricot and apple trees.
+Located just off the Leh-Srinagar highway and perched on a gentle slope overlooking the Indus river, the hotel is set in an orchard of apple and apricot trees, offers sounds and views of the river and crisp mountain air.

-The remote location allows one to slow down and take in the beautiful landscape that Ladakh is famous for.
+The Apricot Tree's remote location allows one to slow down and take in the beautiful landscape that Ladakh is famous for.
 Wangchuk’s love for the region is evident all across the hotel – right from the staff to the attention to detail in the spaces within.
-The stories he regales you with, his knowledge of the place, .. having grown up in the area, his old family house is right across from the hotel.
+The stories he regales you with, his knowledge of the place, .. having grown up in the area in his old family estate right across from the hotel.

 Know Your Host

 Wangchuk Tsering Fargo grew up in the village of Nurla like generations before him amidst fields of barley and apricot orchards and grazing livestock.
-His grandfather Tsering Chospel occasionally worked as a guide to intrepid travellers to Ladakh in the 1930-40s.
-Wangchuk grew up listening to those fascinating stories and after Ladakh was opened up to tourists, he set up Fargo Travels in 1978, that continues to be one of the oldest travel companies in Ladakh.
+His grandfather Tsering Chospel occasionally worked as a guide to intrepid travellers to Ladakh in the early nineteenth century when Wangchuk grew up listening to fascinating stories and after Ladakh was opened up to tourists, he set up Fargo Travels in 1978.
+Fargo Travels continues to be one of the oldest travel companies in Ladakh with a worldwide following showcasing the culture of Ladakh to curious travellers.

-The Apricot Tree is mindfully designed imbibing contemporary facilities while showcasing traditional Ladakhi architecture and painting styles.
-Woodwork, calming colour schemes, photographs from the region by the well-known Czech photographer Jaroslav Poncar, and contemporary art by emerging Ladakhi artists feature across the hotel.
-The pebbled central courtyard serves as the meeting point for guests to share stories after a day of sightseeing around a bonfire and drinks, and the famed Ladakhi night sky.
+The Apricot Tree has been designed as a contemporary resort while incorporating elements of traditional Ladakhi architecture, crafts and traditions.
+Smart and comfortable furniture, attractive colour co-ordinates are highlighted by photographs of the region by the well-known Czech photographer Jaroslav Poncar.
+Contemporary art by emerging Ladakhi artists feature in the rooms and around the hotel.
+The pebbled central courtyard serves as the meeting point for guests to share stories after a day of exploring and hikes, sitting around a campfire with a warm drink under the famed Ladakhi night sky.
 The simple yet aesthetic rooms feature balconies overlooking the Indus and a short path from the hotel takes you to the banks of the river.

-At Apricot Tree, the accommodation is spread over two floors and 16 of the 21 rooms overlook the river Indus with the majestic mountains as a backdrop.
-The rooms are spacious and simplistic in their traditional décor and come with a balcony or sit out.
+Rooms with a View : At Apricot Tree, rooms are spread over two floors and overlook the river Indus with the mountains as a constant backdrop.
+The rooms are spacious, simple yet hinting at Ladakh's every day living art, each room on the first floor has a balcony while ground level room open to a sit out.
 The attached bathrooms come with modern amenities and comforts.

-Offering seasonal produce from their organic garden, the cuisine at the river facing restaurant is Ladakhi, Indian and Chinese.
-And if you are lucky to be at The Apricot Tree at the right time, in August, fresh apricots straight from the trees are a must-have.
+Dining : Offering seasonal produce from their organic garden, the cuisine at the river facing restaurant is essentially Ladakhi, Indian and Chinese.
+And if you are lucky to be at The Apricot Tree at the right time, in August, fresh apricots straight from the trees are a must-have in all forms - fresh, stewed and in desserts.

-Cultural and local music programs can also be organised at the hotel.
-Dancers and musicians in the area can be invited to perform for the guests.
+Culture : Cultural and local music programs can also be organised at the hotel.
+Dancers and musicians in the area are invited to perform for the guests.

-For those who would enjoy idyllic times at the hotel, wander through the vegetable garden or the apricot orchard, listen to stories about the region from Wangchuk himself, enjoy picnic lunches on one of the many trails, learn about local food as well as prepare butter tea or momos, or take yoga and meditation classes.
+In the Orchard : For those who have time at the hotel, wander through the vegetable garden or the apricot orchard, listen to stories about the region from Wangchuk himself, enjoy picnic lunches on one of the many trails, learn about local food as well as prepare butter tea or momos.
+Yoga and meditation classes are available on request.

 With its lower altitude and proximity to Leh, Apricot Tree is a good starting point to discover Ladakh while you acclimatise to the altitude.
-The remote location also makes for a perfect getaway.
+The remote location also makes for a perfect getaway and serves as the first point when on the road from Srinagar.

 The Apricot Tree is operational during summer from May to September.

-The Apricot Tree has infused traditional Ladakhi architectural practices and building materials in the hotel to showcase the region.
-The restaurant uses ingredients from the organic garden for dishes served.
-He also sources from local farmers in the area.
+Ladakhi architectural practices and building materials in the hotel are a showcase of the region's continuing traditions.
+The restaurant uses ingredients from the organic garden and sourced from the local farmers around.
+Their menu also highlights some of the best Ladakhi recipes.

 Water at the hotel comes straight from a glacial stream, it’s clear and sparkling.
-The garbage is segregated and wet garbage is given to local cows in the area to eat.
+Garbage is segregated and wet garbage is given to local cows in the area as fodder.
 The Apricot Tree is in the process of eliminating single use plastic.

-Elderly, children and people with special needs are welcome at the hotel.
-The top floor of the hotel is wheel chair friendly if the guest is booked into a room on the upper floor – they have easy access to the restaurant and courtyard.
+Elderly and people with limited mobility are welcome at the hotel.
+The top floor of the hotel is wheel chair friendly and guests booked into a room on the upper floor – they have easy access to the restaurant and courtyard.

 by Pahari on 09/30/2021